AnwarShahriar/Lalbagh-OpenGL/README.md

 ## Lalbagh Fort in 3D (OpenGL)

 This is an old OpenGL project showing a 3D rendered environment of Lalbagh Fort I had done as an undergrad student.
-Long ago I lost the sources of this piece of Art ;) (I didn't know about git back then).
-I've found it again recently as an attachment in one of my old email account and thought why not share it with the world :) Please feel free to move around and fork it as you like.
+Long ago I lost the source codes of this piece of Art ;) (I didn't know about git back then).
+I've found it again recently as an attachment in one of my old email account and thought why not share it with the world :) (That's why you'll see that all code is comitted under the first commit) Please feel free to move around and fork it as you like.

 #### Here's a Wikipedia link about [Lalbagh Fort](https://en.wikipedia.org/wiki/Lalbagh_Fort)